annacasavant/118_Bus_System/How-To.md

 ```

 ### Build the lines and transformers - parsing data from `line_params`
-The next step is to build the lines and transformers in the system which are stored in the same CSV.
+The next step is to build the lines and transformers in the system which are both stored in the `line_params` dataframe.
 A component is a line if the buses being connected have the same base voltage, and a transformer if they have different base voltages.

 Begin by defining variables describing the lines/transformers using the columns found in the `line_params` dataframe.
 ```@repl system